skip to main content

 The employee should:

-• actively participate in the process in an attempt to address the issue without delay
+• Actively participate in the process to address the issue without delay.

 Procedure